AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_global_mute.md

 ## Retrieve all globally muted users in the app

-This method retrieves all the users that have been globally muted in the app, together with the remaining time duration when each user is muted.
+This method retrieves all the users that have been globally muted in the app.
+It also returns the remaining time duration when each user is muted.

 ### HTTP request